 Bottomline, get your employees involved in the newsletter.
 Get your employees to offer content for the newsletter, review your metrics on what they are reading and clicking, and regularly ask your employees for input on what’s beneficial and what’s not.

 Communication often seems like a “no-brainer”.
 You have something to communicate and you just “do it”.
-But factor in multiple shifts or locations, off-site employees and a multigenerational workforce and you quickly learn that providing adequate communication to everyone you employ isn’t so easy. strategic HR inc. has years of experience writing for a diverse workforce.
+But factor in multiple shifts or locations, off-site employees and a multigenerational workforce and you quickly learn that providing adequate communication to everyone you employ isn’t so easy.
+Strategic HR has years of experience writing for a diverse workforce.
 Visit our Communications page to learn how we can assist you with various communication-based projects.